tbutch/ECSE427/Assignment2/README.md

 - Shell memory is limited to 100 variables, but can be modified by changing the SHELL_MEMORY_SIZE variable in "shell.h"
 - Input size is limited to 1000 characters, but can be modified by changing the INPUT_SIZE variable in "shell.h"
+- Ram memory size is limited to 1000 lines, but can be modified by changing the RAMSIZE variable in "ram.h"
+- Base CPU quanta is limited to 2 instrutions, but can be modified by changing the BASE_QUANTA variable in "cpu.h"

 ## Script assumptions<a name="scriptAssumptions"></a>
 This shell also assumes certain specifications, based on information gathered on Piazza and through questions with the professor: